yunjeonglee0/yunjeonglee0.github.io/_posts/2020-06-27-my-first-pldi.md

 - Well-written **dissertations** can be helpful too as they tend to include survey of the corresponding research area.
 - Read papers as your **daily ritual**.
 You will have to spend a lot of time reading papers before they start making sense.
 - Don’t just skim through them but make conscious efforts to **remain critical** when reading.
 If there’s anything that does not make sense to you, **take notes** and ask your advisor or other senior students about them.
 Make sure you understand them.
 - One thing you can do when figuring out whether to thoroughly read the paper or not is first by going over the **Abstract, Introduction, and Evaluation**.
-If you find the evaluation interesting, then you go to the middle part and dig further.
+If you find the evaluation interesting, then go to the middle part and dig further.
 - Make use of **reading groups** and **graduate courses**.
-Explaining and presenting to others is a way to force to understand the papers.
+Explaining and presenting to others is a way to force yourself to understand the papers.
 Also, taking more advanced graduate courses will help you better understand the papers.

 <br />